-Open webOS 1.0 officially released [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Open webOS 1.0 officially released [UPDATED]Alex Wagner - Editorial Director of News and Content

 When HP officially laid out its schedule for Open webOS back in late January, the company said that it expected to release Open webOS 1.0 sometime in September.
 Today the company met that goal, as it has officially released version 1.0 of Open webOS.
 As noted on The Open webOS Project Blog, version 1.0 includes an OpenEmbedded build that'll offer the complete webOS experience in an emulator, including core apps like email and a browser.
 Also packed into Open webOS v1 is support for Enyo2, which will allow apps built using that framework to be run in Open webOS.
 Now that Open webOS has hit the official version 1.0 release stage, it can be ported to other devices.
 HP has posted a video of Open webOS 1.0 running on a TouchSmart PC, which it says only took a couple of days to do.